NAVICULAR BONE ANATOMY

 • Lower part provides insertion for a large portion of the tendon of Tibialis posterior

-• The muscle supports the medial longitudinal arch
+• The muscle supports your medial longitudinal arch

-• Important in plantar flexion and inversion of the foot
+• Important in plantar flexion and inversion of your foot

 Groove Feature